roman-milk/roman-milk.github.io/the-truth-about-maggie.md

  "Enough bud.
 I think he has a pretty good idea of how you feel.
 I don't know if he has the balls to charge you with assault, but let's not make it any worse than it is."

  Jerry was struggling to get up when I said, "Mom and dad are going to be so proud of you."
-Report_Story #2